wikindx/wikindx/website/web/src/content/install/install.md

 4. Copy the `config.php.dist` file to `config.php`.

-5. Edit the `config.php` file and set the RDBMS connection parameters (more if needed).
+5. Edit the `config.php` file and set the database connection parameters (more if needed).
 Each setting is documented in the file.

 ```php